canaan5/social-life-v1/README.md

 **Mac OSX coming soon...**

 ### Installation
-1. Download for your platform and architect.
+1. Download for your platform and system architecture.
 2. Install.
 3. Launch the application from your desktop and you are good to go.